MisterVVP/poor-man-s-cache/README.md

 ### Static analysis (CodeQL)

 The repository is scanned with GitHub CodeQL for C++, Python, and GitHub Actions sources.
 CodeQL analyses for Python and GitHub Actions run in `build-mode: none`, so no manual build steps are required for those languages.
-The C++ analysis path uses `build-mode: manual` to compile the project with GCC 14 and a locally installed copy of `prometheus-cpp`.
+The C++ analysis path uses `build-mode: manual` to compile the project with GCC 14.
 To reproduce the same environment locally, use the following commands (they require sudo privileges):

 ```bash
 sudo apt-get update